 These concepts are particularly relevant for institutions seeking to develop coordinated programmes that support export development at scale.

-Institutions interested in developing scalable trade infrastructure may also wish to explore the Digital Trade Infrastructure resources available in the Knowledge Centre.
+Institutions interested in developing scalable trade infrastructure may also wish to explore the Digital Trade Infrastructure resources available in the International Trade Knowledge Centre.

 The following publications explore these topics in greater detail.